MatthiasWM/NewtonROMReader/README.md

 prototype ROM boards for further research.

-Using the alternative Flash ROM Board, the ROM Reader can also program the Flash chipd and create new ROM Boards with patched or alternative operating systems.
+Using the alternative Flash ROM Board, the ROM Reader can also program the Flash chips and create new ROM Boards with patched or alternative operating systems.

 ## CAUTION